StockNews.com Begins Coverage on Almaden Minerals (NYSEAMERICAN:AAU)

-StockNews.com assumed coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research report report published on Wednesday morning.
+StockNews.com started coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research report released on Friday.
 The brokerage issued a sell rating on the basic materials company’s stock.

-Separately, Alliance Global Partners lowered their target price on shares of Almaden Minerals from C$1.00 to C$0.40 and set a buy rating on the stock in a report on Thursday, July 7th.
+Separately, Alliance Global Partners reduced their price objective on shares of Almaden Minerals from C$1.00 to C$0.40 and set a buy rating on the stock in a research report on Thursday, July 7th.

 Almaden Minerals Price Performance

 An institutional investor recently raised its position in Almaden Minerals stock.
 Mirae Asset Global Investments Co.
-Ltd. raised its holdings in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 2,644,080 shares of the basic materials company’s stock after acquiring an additional 152,310 shares during the quarter.
+Ltd. increased its holdings in Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% in the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 2,644,080 shares of the basic materials company’s stock after acquiring an additional 152,310 shares during the quarter.
 Mirae Asset Global Investments Co.
-Ltd. owned approximately 1.93% of Almaden Minerals worth $948,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-3.54% of the stock is currently owned by institutional investors.
+Ltd. owned approximately 1.93% of Almaden Minerals worth $948,000 as of its most recent SEC filing.
+3.54% of the stock is owned by hedge funds and other institutional investors.

 Almaden Minerals Ltd., an exploration stage company, engages in the acquisition, exploration, evaluation, and development of mineral properties.
 It primarily owns a 100% interest in the Ixtaca gold-silver project located in Puebla State, Mexico.
 The company was incorporated in 1980 and is headquartered in Vancouver, Canada.